thomaseding/radix/README.md

 # radix
-Command-line tool for emitting a number in various bases.
+Command-line tool for emitting numbers in various bases.

 ```bash
 > radix a7